guilhermeleitao2002/L1-Interpreter/README.md

 ## Implementation

-Built using big-step environment-based semantics with:
+Built using big-step environment-Store semantics with:
 - AST nodes for each language construct
 - Environment-based variable binding
 - Dynamic type checking with comprehensive error messages